-The school strongly encourages students to become involved in athletic/activity programs and is committed to providing everyone a fair chance to participate.
+The school strongly encourages students to become involved in activity programs and is committed to providing everyone a fair chance to participate.
 All students may try out for the sports teams and extracurricular activities.

 Ideally, no one would be cut from a team or activity.
 However, for some teams and activities the number of players or members is limited and, unfortunately, not everyone who tries out can be accepted.
 Parents are encouraged to help their sons understand that not everyone can be selected.
 The decision of an athletic head coach, in conjunction with the Athletic Director, or the decision of an activity moderator, in conjunction with the Assistant Principal for Student Affairs, is final.
-Ordinarily, the principal will not intervene in non-selection decisions unless he is convinced that the decision was arbitrary or capricious.

 The student's academic progress and spiritual development are of paramount importance to the school.
 Failure to meet and maintain academic and discipline standards may prevent participation in sports and activities.
 Therefore, students who are assigned academic or disciplinary ineligibility may not participate in school sports and activities.
 Also, any student assigned disciplinary ineligibility may not attend school-sponsored activities.
-Please refer to page 16 for academic and pages 27-30 for disciplinary ineligibility, reinstatement, and participation policies.
+Please refer to pages 15-18 for academic and pages 27-30 for disciplinary ineligibility, reinstatement, and participation policies.